Ruislip: Sports clubs

-Ruislip is represented by the Non-League football club Hillingdon Borough F.C., who plays at the Middlesex Stadium.
+Ruislip is represented by the non-League football club Hillingdon Borough F.C., which plays at the Middlesex Stadium.
 The non-league club Wealdstone FC is based at the Grosvenor Vale Stadium, although the club is originally from Harrow and have been based in Ruislip since 2008.

-Grosvenor Vale Stadium also played host to Ruislip Manor F.C. between 1938 and 2008, (when the ground was known by a different name) before the non-league club folded following a period of financial uncertainty during its latter two trading years.
+Grosvenor Vale Stadium also played host to Ruislip Manor F.C. between 1938 and 2008, before the non-league club folded following a period of financial uncertainty during its latter two trading years.

 Ruislip Rugby Club is based in West End Road and was formed in 1954, succeeding an earlier club from around 1950.
 The club's ground is at West End Road in Ruislip.

 Ruislip Golf Course, on Ickenham Road, was opened in 1922, and is operated by a private company on behalf of the London Borough of Hillingdon.
 Ruislip is also the home of Eastcote Hockey Club, based at Kings College playing fields.
 The club was originally based in Eastcote, from where it took its name, but moved to the present location in 1964.